 Legendary fighter leader Robin Olds once told a Strategic Air Command gathering, ‘Peace is not my profession’—a jab at the SAC motto ‘Peace Is Our Profession.’
 Rest in peace, Robin.

-You have 60 seconds to make your pitch to film producer Harvey Weinstein, Hollywood’s hottest hand.
+You have 60 seconds to make your pitch to Hollywood’s hottest film producer.
 “It’s a sweeping drama about an Air Force fighter pilot,” you enthuse, spinning wildly.
 “Top Gun over the top.
 Not just any pilot, he was an ace.
 And not just any ace but a triple ace, in two wars a quarter-century apart.
 And he was a football player at West Point.
 And not just any player but an All-American tackle.
 Handsome?
 Think Kevin Costner with a handlebar mustache.
 Married a movie star.
 His father had been a fighter pilot too, and a general.
 His men loved him, but the higher-ups hated him.
 He was a maverick, a drinker, a mean sonofabitch in a bar fight or on the football field…”

-Weinstein cuts you off.
+The producer cuts you off.
 “Ridiculous.
 Nobody’ll believe it.”

 Maybe so, but you have just described the very real life of Brig.
 Gen. Robin Olds—an ace three times over with 16 confirmed kills in World War II and Vietnam.